Stabilization-Free General Order Virtual Element Methods for Neumann Boundary Optimal Control Problems in Saddle Point

 \section{Introduction}

-In this paper, we consider Virtual Element Methods (VEM) approximation for optimal Neumann boundary control.
-Optimal Control Problems (OCPs) constrained to partial differential equations (PDEs) are widespread in many practical applications in scientific and engineering contexts, see e.g. \cite{Ballarin2022307,Pichi20221361,Strazzullo2023,Strazzullo2021841} and the references therein.
+In this paper, we consider a Stabilization-Free Virtual Element Method (SFVEM) approximation for optimal Neumann boundary control.
+Optimal Control Problems (OCPs) governed by partial differential equations (PDEs) are widespread in many practical applications in scientific and engineering contexts, see e.g. \cite{Ballarin2022307,Pichi20221361,Strazzullo2023,Strazzullo2021841} and the references therein.
 The main goal of OCPs is to reach a beneficial behavior of the PDE solution by employing an external variable, the \emph{control}.
-The role of the control consists in making the \emph{state} solution similar to a desired configuration using constrained minimization of a functional.
+The role of the control consists in making the \emph{state} solution similar to a desired configuration employing a functional minimization.
 The control is \emph{distributed} when its action is defined all over the domain, while we talk about \emph{boundary control} if the control affects the boundary conditions.
-Due to its coupled nature, the numerical analysis for OCPs constrained to PDEs is a fascinating mathematical challenge.
-Several works have been proposed with Finite Element Methods, Discontinuous Galerkin Methods, Finite Volumes and hybrid methods: we refer the reader to this far from exhaustive list and the reference therein \cite{casas2008error,Hinze200545,kumar2017discontinuous,luo2013some,yucel2012distributed,YUCEL20152414,zhou2010local}
+Due to its coupled nature, the numerical analysis for OCPs governed by PDEs is a fascinating mathematical challenge.
+Several works have been proposed with Finite Element Methods, Discontinuous Galerkin Methods, Finite Volumes and hybrid methods (see for instance \cite{casas2008error,kumar2017discontinuous,YUCEL20152414}).